Perspective | Trump’s bizarre post-election behavior isn’t a tantrum or a coup. It’s fan service.

 Beginning with Kellyanne Conway’s invocation of “alternative facts” to describe White House lies about the size of his inauguration audience, all the way through the most vile QAnon conspiracy theories, Trump and his co-stars haven’t engaged in governing as much as world-building, as they constructed a self-contained imaginative universe first defined on Fox News and Facebook, and now extended by the even more obsessively canonically correct Parler, One America News and Newsmax.

-Leveraging the enmeshment of entertainment, news and commentary perfected by Fox News chief Roger Ailes, Trump has similarly infused civic life with the cynical imperatives of the reality-TV world from whence he came.
+Leveraging the enmeshment of entertainment, news and commentary perfected by Fox News chief Roger Ailes, Trump has similarly infused civic life with the cynical imperatives of the reality TV world from whence he came.
 Meaning that burnishing — and monetizing — his own persona was always the point.

 He grasped a truth about the American populace that we understand dimly, if at all: that, addicted to conflict and the distraction of hyped-up melodrama, we could always be counted on to watch — not for policy pronouncements or statesmanlike comportment, but simply to see what his character would do next.
 The horror of witnessing institutions being destroyed in real time was akin to the dark frisson of seeing Washington being blown to bits in “Mars Attacks!” and “White House Down” — without the comfort of believing it can’t happen here.